Renowned for its fine golden sand and sparkling, crystal-clear waters, Sandbanks is the UK’s ultimate coastal destination.

 Additionally, during the summer season, BCP Council lays down “Mobi-Mats” near the main pavilion.
 These durable, roll-out pathways sit on top of the soft sand, allowing wheelchair users, mobility scooters, and parents with heavy pushchairs to easily navigate down toward the shoreline without getting bogged down.
 Accessible parking bays and disabled toilet facilities (accessible via a RADAR key) are situated conveniently close to the main beach entrance.

-Can I bring my dog to Sandbanks Beach?
-Between May 1st and September 30th, dogs are strictly prohibited on the main Sandbanks Blue Flag beach.
-However, you don’t have to leave your furry friend at home!
-There is a designated, year-round dog beach located at the western end of the peninsula (heading towards the chain ferry).
+Yes, but with strict seasonal restrictions.
+Between May 1st and September 30th, dogs are not allowed on the main Blue Flag swimming sections of the beach.
+However, there is a dedicated, year-round dog-friendly beach area located at the western end of the peninsula (heading towards the Haven Hotel and the chain ferry).